LuisEnMarroquin/python-keylogger/README.md

 # Python keylogger

-The simplest keylogger you can create using Python 3 with only 1 dependency
+The simplest keylogger you can create using Python 3 with only `keyboard` dependency

 ## Download and setup environment